 The easiest credit cards for students to get are student credit cards for applicants with limited or no credit history and secured credit cards, which are available to people with no credit or even bad credit.
 Since college students tend to have higher incomes in the long term, issuers are willing to extend them better offers than most people without established credit could get.
 Think of it as an investment in a student’s future financial needs, which could prove quite profitable for a bank that gets in on the ground floor.

-The easiest credit cards for students to get allow young people to begin building credit before entering the real world.
+In general, student credit cards allow young people to begin building credit before entering the real world.
 If you use your card responsibly and pay your bills on time, you should be able to get a better deal once you graduate.
 And that’s true whether you’re starting with a student credit card or a secured card.

-I love the Discover it for students.
+I love the Discover it® Student Cash Backcard.
 You get dollar for dollar match for all the cash back you've earned at the end of your first year, 1% cash back on all purchases, and 5% at different places each quarter.
-You also get a reward for having good grades.
-Each school year your GPA is at least 3.0, you get a $20 statement credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.